 If so, you may be in the beginning stages of depression, but if other signs are not present, you might just have the blues.
 A recent event may have triggered your sadness.
 In all of these cases, therapy can help.
 If you are prone to dips in mood, or if your symptoms become more severe, you may be a candidate for medication as well as therapy.

-Did you answer yes four or more times in questions 3-9 or 12?
+Did you answer yes four or more times?

 Did you answer yes to question 9?